Can I Add My Girlfriend Or Boyfriend To My Car Insurance?

 1. Your Partner Lives With You

 If your girlfriend or boyfriend lives with you and plans to drive your car regularly, they should be added to your policy.
-Insurance companies often require this if a member of your household will be driving your vehicle.
+Insurance companies often require anyone of driving age in your household to be included on your coverage.

 2. Your Girlfriend Or Boyfriend Drives Your Vehicle Frequently